dhulke/nforce/README.md

-# sforcejs :: node.js salesforce REST API wrapper with backpressure
+# Sforcejs :: node.js salesforce REST API wrapper with backpressure

 Sforcejs is a copy of the [nforce](https://github.com/kevinohara80/nforce) module with support for streaming backpressure by using the Bayeuxjs package, instead of Faye.
 The following is an example of the additional feature this package provides.